mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 A common practice for dealing with a large amount of JavaScript is dividing it into multiple chunks and loading them on demand.
 There are two main approaches we can apply:

 - **Route-based chunking** - the given JavaScript chunks correspond to one or more pages in the app.
-While the user navigates through the pages of the application they trigger network requests which download the associated with the target route chunk.
+While the user navigates in the application they trigger network requests which download the chunk associated with the target route.
-- **Component-based chunking** - imagine one of the pages contains a heavy widget which is not very likely to be used by the user.
-We can simply move the JavaScript for this widget outside of the route chunk and download it on demand when the user intends to interact with the widget.
+- **Component-based chunking** - imagine one of the pages contains a heavy widget which is not very likely to be used.
+We can simply move the associated JavaScript outside of the route chunk and download it on demand when the user intends to interact with the widget.
 This can be considered as a superset of the "route-based chunking" category but, as I'll mention below, it's convenient to put it into a different category.

 There are brilliant tools, such as [webpagetest](https://www.webpagetest.org/)<sup>[4]</sup> and [Lighthouse](https://developers.google.com/web/tools/lighthouse/)<sup>[5]</sup>, which tell us when we've done a poor job with the production build of our apps.
-Once they give us a bunch of pointers, it's our responsibility to fix the mess.
+After they give us a bunch of pointers, it's our responsibility to fix the mess.
 One of the common warnings we get from Lighthouse, for instance, is that the JavaScript we include during the initial page load is too much.
-The logical approach is to apply either a component-based or a route-based chunking, in order to delay the requests for code which is not essential for the user's initial interaction with the application.
+The logical approach is to apply either component- or route-based chunking, in order to delay the request for code which is not essential for the user's initial interaction with the application.

 Taking this approach, an interesting question to consider is: how do we decide which features and/or pages should be moved to their own chunks?
 Often, this decision is based on a completely subjective judgment.
 We subjectively decide that it's unlikely the user to open a given page or interact with a given feature so we move it to its own chunk and download it lazily.
 There's no point explaining how such a subjective judgment call could be completely irrelevant.
 Our users often behave in a way we don't expect them to.

-**A better approach is to choose our chunk layout based on data.** There are different platforms which provide us an insight into how the users use our application.
+**A better approach is to choose our chunk layout based on data.** There are different platforms which provide us an insight into how the users behave.
 Google Analytics is a great example.
 Looking at a Google Analytics report, we can decide which pages should be grouped together and what we can load lazily.
-This way we can make our route-level chunking to be data-driven, and respectively, less error-prone.
+This way we can make the route-level chunking data-driven and respectively less error-prone.

 For example, let's suppose that the graph below represents data collected from Google Analytics.
-We can think of the nodes as the pages in the app and of the edges as the transitions between them.
+We can think of the nodes as the pages and of the edges as the transitions between them.
 The thicker given edge is, the more likely is the user to perform given transition.
 It makes logical sense to group the JavaScript from pages `/a`, `/a/a`, and `/a/b` into one chunk, the JavaScript from the pages `/b` and `/b/a` into another chunk, and leave the root into a third chunk.

 <img src="/images/mlx/ga-graph.svg" style="display: block; margin: auto; margin-top: 55px; margin-bottom: 55px; transform: scale(1.2);">

 We talked about grouping chunks (i.e. **chunk clustering**).
-Now let's say a few words about pre-fetching!
+Now let's discuss pre-fetching.

 ## Chunk Pre-Fetching

 A few years ago I posted [an article](http://blog.mgechev.com/2013/10/01/angularjs-partials-lazy-prefetching-strategy-weighted-directed-graph/) on how we can consider our page as a state machine.
 Based on the transitions that the user performs while navigating in this state machine, we can decide which pages are likely to be visited next, so we can pre-fetch them.
 In my article, the priorities of the pages were arbitrary, based on my subjective judgment.
 Fortunately, with tools such as Google Analytics, we can set priorities much more accurately.

-With this in mind, I decided to go one step further and based on an existing report, to develop a machine learning model for chunk pre-fetching.
-My idea was validated, got more accurate, and polished after going through the summary document for [predictive fetching](https://github.com/addyosmani/predictive-fetching)<sup>[6]</sup>
+With this in mind, I decided to go one step further and based on an existing report, to **develop a machine learning model for chunk pre-fetching**.
+My idea was validated, got more accurate, and polished after going through the summary article for [predictive fetching](https://github.com/addyosmani/predictive-fetching)<sup>[6]</sup>

 ## Thinking About What Matters

-Data-driven chunk clustering and pre-fetching are both quite useful but why should we do them manually?
-Computers are good in analyzing data based on models.
+Obviously, data-driven chunk clustering and pre-fetching are both quite useful.
+The process of implementing them at the moment is manual and error-prone.
+On the other hand, computers are good in analyzing data based on models.
 Computers are also good in static analysis of code - it's just a graph traversal.
 Let's leave the **bundler to decide what's the best possible chunk layout and pre-fetching strategy based on the data we get from Google Analytics and the structure of our application!
-We, as engineers, should focus on what requires our attention and leave everything else, which can be automated, to the tooling.**
+This way we can completely automate our data-driven build process and focus on what really matters.**

 In this blog post, I'll demonstrate how combining a few tools we can automate the process of data-driven chunk clustering and data-driven pre-fetching.
-All [tools](https://github.com/mgechev/mlx)<sup>[7]</sup> and [code](https://github.com/mgechev/ng-dd-bundled) [examples](https://github.com/mgechev/react-dd-bundled) can be found at my [GitHub profile](https://github.com/mgechev).
+The [packages](https://github.com/mgechev/mlx)<sup>[7]</sup> and the [code](https://github.com/mgechev/ng-dd-bundled)<sup>[8]</sup> [samples](https://github.com/mgechev/react-dd-bundled)<sup>[9]</sup> can be found at my [GitHub profile](https://github.com/mgechev).

 In the first a couple of sections, we'll cover the individual tools from the [`mlx`](https://github.com/mgechev/mlx) monorepo and explain how they work together.
 After that, we'll dig into implementation details starting with an optional, theoretical introduction to the mathematical foundation of the project.
 Although, saying "mathematical foundation" may sound a bit frustrating, the covered topics are essential and it's very likely you're already familiar with them.
 We're going to mention few algorithms from the graph theory and one popular machine learning model.
 Right after that, we're going to define few concepts in order to make sure we speak the same language.
 Finally, in details, we'll discuss how everything from `@mlx` works together.